frenzla/piscine42/README.md

 - Methodology that develops both tech & life skills.
 - The 42 cursus is free for whoever is approved in its selection process.

-The so-called "Piscine", a 28-day C programming bootcamp.
-It is the last stage of the selection process for becoming a 42's student.
+The so-called "Piscine" is a 28-day C programming bootcamp.
+It is the last stage of the selection process for becoming a 42's student and undertake the full programme.

 # Skills developed at the Piscine